Franco Tancredi: Club career

 Tancredi began his career with Giulianova, and later also played with Milan and Rimini, before joining Roma.
 He made 288 Serie A appearances for Roma between 1979 and 1990, winning the Scudetto in 1983 and four Coppa Italia titles.
 In 1987, during a game against Milan at the San Siro, he was hit on the head by a firework thrown by a Milan supporter.
 He stopped breathing for a short time but was eventually resuscitated by paramedics.
 He ended his career in 1991 after a season with Torino, where he won the Mitropa Cup but was mainly a back-up to Luca Marchegiani.

 In total, he made 294 appearances in Serie A throughout his career, as well as 28 in Serie B, 58 in the Coppa Italia, and 36 in European competitions.

 International career

 Tancredi represented Italy at the 1984 Summer Olympics and was the number two goalkeeper to Giovanni Galli in Italy's squad at the 1986 FIFA World Cup.
 He earned 12 caps with the national team between 1984 and 1986, all of which came in friendlies.

 Style of play

-Regarded as one of the best Italian goalkeepers of his generation, Tancredi was an explosive yet reliable and consistent shot-stopper.
-Although not particularly tall for a goalkeeper, he had great speed and agility and gained a reputation as a penalty saving specialist throughout his career.
+Regarded as one of the best Italian goalkeepers of his generation, Tancredi was a shot-stopper.
+Although not particularly tall for a goalkeeper, he gained a reputation as a penalty saving specialist throughout his career.
 He was also known for his particular diving technique with one arm, which was similar to Rinat Dasayev's technique.
-Furthermore, he excelled at rushing off his line and getting to ground quickly to collect the ball, although he was less adept at coming out to claim crosses and high balls.
+Furthermore, he was known for rushing off his line and getting to ground quickly to collect the ball, although he was less adept at coming out to claim crosses and high balls.